mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto.md

 ## Push artifacts to releases directory

-### Context
+### Context - Beta and DevEdition
-On the beta cycle, `Firefox` and `Devedition` are different products built based on the same revision in-tree.
-That means the functionality is the same but rather few branding options differ.
+In the beta cycle, `Firefox` and `Devedition` are different products built based on the same in-tree revision.
+Their functionality is the same but branding options differ.
-Given the mergeduty calendar, the following happen in a new cycle:
+For version `X`, the following happens in a cycle:
-- we solely ship Devedition `X.b1` and `X.b2` for a given new beta `X` cycle.
-For the final push to `aurora` channel, we're pending *Relman* consent.
+- We only ship Devedition `X.b1` and `X.b2` for the beta cycle.
+For the final push to the `aurora` channel, we wait for *Relman* consent.
-- starting >= b3 we ship `Firefox` along with `Devedition`.
-For the final push to `beta` and `aurora` respectively, we're pending on *QA* consent and we're pushing them together as soon as the QA signs-off for `Firefox`.
+- Starting with b3 we ship `Firefox` along with `Devedition`.
+For the final push to `beta` and `aurora` respectively, we wait for *QA* consent and we're pushing them together as soon as the QA signs-off for `Firefox`.
-- *Disclaimer!* Once every two weeks, QA signs-off for Devedition, *after* we ship the release.
+- **Disclaimer!** Once every two weeks, QA signs-off for Devedition *after* we ship the release.
 As counter-clockwise as it may sound, this makes sense given the two products actually share the in-tree revision, hence the functionalities.

 ### Background

 `releases`, `mirrors` and `CDN` are different terms for the same concept - the CDN from which shipped releases are served.

-In the new TC release promotion for Fx59+, pushing doesn't happen automatically in ship-it (yet).
+In the new taskcluster release promotion for Fx59+, pushing doesn't happen automatically in ship-it (yet).
 We can [address this](https://trello.com/c/vOP7fml4/282-update-releaserunner3-to-automatically-run-the-push-flavor-rather-than-promote-for-certain-release-types).
 Until then, all pushing will be manually triggered.

 ### When - b2+ betas

-- For beta's we want to push to releases directories as soon as the builds are ready.
-Relng can trigger the `push` action as soon as the `promote` action task finishes (you do not need to wait for all of the tasks in the promote phase to complete).
+- For beta we want to push to releases directories as soon as the builds are ready.
+Releng can trigger the `push` action as soon as the `promote` action task finishes (you do not need to wait for all of the tasks in the promote phase to complete).
 In the future we can have this [happen automatically](https://trello.com/c/vOP7fml4/282-update-releaserunner3-to-automatically-run-the-push-flavor-rather-than-promote-for-certain-release-types).
 (We are also in [discussion with relman](https://bugzilla.mozilla.org/show_bug.cgi?id=1433284) about future plans around this step)

 ### When - releases